Shell says Gulf of Mexico sheen dissipating

 The Mars platform can produce up to 160,000 barrels of oil and 121 million cubic feet of natural gas per day.
 Ursa can produce up to 150,000 barrels of oil and 400 million cubic feet of gas per day.

-Both are about 130 miles (209 km) southeast of New Orleans, and are about seven miles (11 km) apart.
+Both are about 130 miles southeast of New Orleans, and are about seven miles apart.

-The Marine Spill Response Corp is a nonprofit organization created in 1990 by the oil and shipping industries to enable members to fulfil requirements of the U.S. Oil Pollution Act of 1990.
+The Marine Spill Response Corp is a nonprofit organization created in 1990 by the oil and shipping industries to enable members to fulfill requirements of the U.S. Oil Pollution Act of 1990.

 (Additional reporting by Matt Daily in New York, Anna Driver in Houston and Adveith Nair in London; Editing by Helen Massy-Beresford, Sofina Mirza-Reid, Jim Marshall, Chris Baltimore, Gary Hill)